forcedotcom/cli/releasenotes/README.md

 ## 50.3.1 (October 29, 2020) - CLI 7.78.1

-* FIX: We fixed various issues with the `.forceignore` file and it now works as expected.
+* FIX: We fixed various issues with the `.forceignore` file and it works as expected.
 In particular, we updated the version dependencies of the core plug-in libraries and improved how the CLI handles trailing slashes in file entries. ([GitHub issue #690](../../../issues/690))

 ## 50.2.0 (October 22, 2020) - CLI 7.77.1